Dtumuhairwe/hr-analytics-sql/insights.md

 ## Top performers

-Nine employees earned a 5/5 rating in both 2023 and 2024:
+Nine employees earned 5/5 in both 2023 and 2024, concentrated in Engineering (3) and Finance (2), with one repeat top performer in each of the four remaining departments.

-- Engineering: Sarah Chen, Priya Patel, Aisha Williams
-- Sales: Robert Taylor
-- Customer Support: Rachel Green
-- Marketing: Diana Patel
-- Finance: Henry Wong, Oliver Reid
-- HR: Patricia Davis

 These are the obvious promotion and retention priorities.

 ## Flight-risk shortlist (Q25)